fmenkes/birdseed/README.md

-# fp222du-project
+# Birdseed
-Projektkatalog tillhörande Francis Pi, UDM2015

-Birdseed budgeting app.
-Please see the wiki for more information!
+Birdseed is a mobile budgeting app that I developed for the 1dv430 course at Linnéuniversitetet, Sweden.
+Please see the wiki for more info.